Smana/smana.github.io/content/en/post/dagger-intro/index.md

         WithName("kubeconform-linux-amd64.tar.gz")).File("kubeconform-linux-amd64/kubeconform")
 ```

-I use the [Arc](https://daggerverse.dev/mod/github.com/sagikazarmark/daggerverse/arc@b45dbd7448bb967aca4a538af9ce7f042abf0316) module to unzip a file retrieved with the `HTTP` function, and I only take the binary included in this archive.
+I use the [Arc](https://daggerverse.dev/mod/github.com/sagikazarmark/daggerverse/arc@b45dbd7448bb967aca4a538af9ce7f042abf0316) module to extract an archive retrieved with the `HTTP` function, and I only take the binary included in this archive.
 Pretty efficient!

 In this other example, I use the [Apko](https://daggerverse.dev/mod/github.com/vito/daggerverse/apko@09c1b5b172e58a8fd58ee790d81018cd478590fc) module to build
 ```go